Ellenborough Park – Cheltenham, Gloucestershire

 You might also like...

-An outstanding address on the outskirts of Cheltenham, Ellenborough Park is an immaculately restored, sumptuous Cotswold- stone manor, bristling with turrets and towers, parts of which date back to 1500.
-In the 1830s it was home to Lord Ellenborough, former governor general of India, whose exotic influence is visible in the Great Hall and Minstrels’ Gallery.
-The peerless Nina Campbell has reinvented the interior, with 61 classically English bedrooms furnished with antiques and heavenly beds.
-In the restaurant, service is discreet and food contemporary, sophisticated and delicious, while the relaxed, pubby Horse Box with its stunning blue-painted bar, has a Cotswold-inspired menu, with a terrific choice of cocktails.
-There’s an outdoor pool, an intimate spa and a private path leading to Cheltenham Racecourse.
+An outstanding address on the outskirts of Cheltenham, Ellenborough Park is an immaculately restored, sumptuous Cotswold-stone manor, bristling with turrets and towers, parts of which date back to 1500.
+In the 1830s it was home to Lord Ellenborough, former governor general of India – the influence of his travels is visible in the Great Hall and Minstrels’ Gallery.
+The peerless Nina Campbell has reinvented the interior, with 61 classically English bedrooms furnished with antiques, rich fabrics, heavenly beds and roll top baths in the bathroom.
+In the oak-panelled restaurant, service is discreet and food contemporary, sophisticated and delicious, while the more relaxed, pub-like Horse Box with its stunning, blue-painted bar serves up British classics with a twist such as wild boar burgers and fish and shellfish pie, alongside a terrific choice of cocktails.
+You can also pre-order a picnic hamper full of goodies to enjoy in the grounds.
+There’s an outdoor pool, an intimate spa and a lovely rose-scented patio – as well as a private path leading to Cheltenham Racecourse.
 Where better to stay during race meetings?